OtakuShowboat/KU-Ichnology-Website/readme.txt

 Current Research now a section with individual research pages for later photo and slideshow additions.
 Animations and Anaglyphs page is now separated into an Animations page and Anaglyphs page.
 Pushed today's changes to server.

+March 9:
+Fixed empty picture dimensions in gallery code on some pages - this caused some goofy behavior instead of always displaying the full-sized images.
+Favicons!
+Lots and lots of favicons!
+Code added to head of every page.
+Picture additions from emails
+Implemented a simple "gallery" for videos on a couple video pages (Stingrays and Bats).
+I'm thinking of a way to have multiple videos displayed on a single page with the information about them, rather than having one video per page with several links in the sidebar.
+We could have pages for each Class (Arachnida, Aves, Chondrichthyes, etc.) and have a list of videos in separate galleries per animal type, for instance.
+This is tentative and will most likely change.

+March 10:
+Google Analytics tracking added to site using php include on web pages.
+Required adding a handler to .htaccess file.

+March 11:
+Fixed Google Analytics tracking code issue.
+PHP's a butt.
+Needed to write:
+<?php include_once($_SERVER["DOCUMENT_ROOT"] . "/url.php") ?>
+instead of
+<?php include_once("/url.php") ?>

+Added Bootstrap, a powerful framework which will drastically help with making the site mobile-friendly.
+Using Bootstrap, figured out main navigation and modified the header.
+Navbar is new but made it to look similar to the previous code.
+Got the dropdown transitions in, too.
+Re-coded the sidebars (mostly) to be unordered lists.

+March 13:
+Perfected the navigation bar and header transitions with screen size.
+Removed the gradients from main navigation.
+Added videos to bats

+March 16:
+lightGallery works, so updated trace pages to use it as well as started working on using it for video pages.